supershaneski/openai-whisper-api/README.md

 ![Settings](./docs/screenshot2.png "Settings")

-The transcriptions with timestamps will be shown in a list.
-In the future, you will be able to play the audio data by clicking the transcription.
-The transcriptions are stored in the localStorage.
-If the transcription does not contain any text data, it will be disregarded.
+The transcriptions with timestamps will be shown in a list and it is stored in localStorage.
+If the audio data does not contain any text data, it will be disregarded.

-> TODO: Audio data playback
+You can click on the transcription to show the `Play` button if you want to play the audio data.

 # Stack